AndrewCloete/ds_code_challenge/README.md

 ```sh
 python -m jupyter notebook
 ```
-Personally, I prefer to run the notebook in VSCode.
+I prefer to run the notebook in VSCode.
 On opening, VSCode will prompt you to select the virtual environment to run the kernel.
 This assumes you have the Jupyter extension installed.

 # Request for visibility on process time